 What you'll learn studying Civil Engineering at UW-Platteville

 Earn your civil engineering degree in Wisconsin at UW-Platteville, where you will gain the skills and experience you need to succeed in your future career.
-As a student with the Department of Civil and Environmental Engineering, you will learn to design, build, and maintain the foundations for our modern society, which allows us to drink clean water, drive on roads and bridges, access airports, and enjoy every day conveniences.
+According to the Bureau of Labor Statistics, civil engineering employment is projected to grow 6 percent from 2023 to 2033, faster than the average for all occupations, faster than the average for all occupations.
+This growth is expected to create approximately 22,900 annual job openings, driven by factors such as workforce transitions, including retirements and career changes.
+As a student with the Department of Civil and Environmental Engineering, you will learn to design, build, and maintain the foundations for our modern society, which allows us to drink clean water, drive on roads and bridges, access airports, and enjoy everyday conveniences.

-The Civil Engineering Program’s Student Outcomes and Program Educational Objectives are available in the Undergraduate Catalog.
+View the Civil Engineering Program’s Student Outcomes and Program Educational Objectives.

 Careers in Civil Engineering